-Search engine optimization and search engine marketing can be a confusing concept to grasp.
-Is there even a difference between them?
+Search engine optimization (SEO) and search engine marketing (SEM) can be confusing concepts to grasp.
+The terms are often used interchangeably, making it difficult to understand the differences between the two.

 What Is Search Engine Optimization (SEO)?